 As a player's reputation grows, so do the sponsorship offers.
 A dynamic, young, attractive player like Carlos Alcaraz counts Calvin Klein, Rolex, and BMW as sponsors, among others.
 Those companies have nothing to do with tennis, and everything to do with Carlos - namely, the image he projects.

-Only one tennis player can win a tournament, in the category they represent.
-That means everyone else, the finalist, semi- and quarterfinalists, and those eliminated in the rounds and qualifiers, earn much less.
+Only one tennis player can win a tournament in the category they represent.
+That means everyone else, the finalists, semi- and quarterfinalists, and those eliminated in the rounds and qualifiers, earn much less.
 One look at the Mutua Madrid win list for the past five years reveals that none of those players could continue playing without sponsors.

 Tournament Sponsors